allegro/blog/_posts/2021-04-29-how-to-ruin-elasticsearch-performance.md

 ### Returning lots of search results

-Elasticsearch indexes may be huge, often searching millions and billions of documents, but usually only a tiny fraction of those documents match each query’s criteria, and of those, only a handful (10 or so) are returned to the end user.
+Elasticsearch indexes may be huge, often searching millions and billions of documents, but usually only a tiny fraction of these documents match each query’s criteria, and out of those, only a handful (10 or so) are returned to the end user.
 Increasing the number of documents returned is detrimental to search performance in many ways:
 * Some algorithms, such as [finding the top N results](https://en.wikipedia.org/wiki/Partial_sorting) when sorting, have complexity which depends on N: they are faster if N is much smaller than the total number of matches, and become slower as N grows.
 * Some operations a full-text search engine performs are linear in the number of documents returned.
 As you remember, just finding matches is very fast since it uses inverted indices, but in order to actually return the documents’ contents, they have to be fetched from document store, and this operation scales linearly with the number of documents returned.
-So, if you fetch 100 documents instead of 10, this part takes around ten times more time.
+So, if you fetch 100 documents instead of 10, this part takes around ten times longer.
 Same goes for highlighting query terms.
 The amount of data transferred over the network scales similarly.
 * Aggregations such as grouping documents by a field’s value may also have complexity linear in the number of documents returned.